CUBRID/cubrid-testtools/CTP/README.md

      C2: quit;
 	  ```
    Note:
-     - The purpose/author/reference/priority of case to help reader understand your points
+     - The purpose/author/reference/priority of case will help reader understand your points
-      - C1~n means transaction session
+      - C1~n means transaction session name
       - MC means main controller, it will control and coordinate the order of all transaction clients

 - **HA Replication**
    * Test cases: Since ``HA Replication`` is using ``SQL`` scenarios to test on HA mode to verify the data synchronization between an active server and a standby server, so the cases are same as ``SQL``
-   * CTP will transform case file to be ``case_name.test`` file with some checking statement flags around the SQL statement.
+   * CTP will transform case file to be ``case_name.test`` format with some checking statement flags around the SQL statements.
 And If the SQL does not contain primary key, CTP will add primary key on column
    * Sample for reference

      ```